 Keyword research should be an ongoing process.
 It allows businesses to target new search terms and adapt to changing user behaviour.
 Updating meta titles, descriptions, and header tags with relevant keywords can improve click-through rates from search results.

-Technical SEO elements like site speed, mobile-friendliness, and secure connections (HTTPS) need regular checks and optimisation.
+Technical SEO elements such as site speed, mobile-friendliness, and secure connections (HTTPS) require regular checks and optimisation.
 These factors impact both user experience and search rankings.
 Maintaining a strong SEO strategy through ongoing website maintenance is key to long-term online success.

 Optimising website speed is crucial for retaining visitors and improving search engine rankings.
 Page load times significantly affect user behaviour, with even small delays causing potential customers to leave.
 To boost site speed, compress images, minify CSS and JavaScript files, and use caching techniques.
 Implementing a content delivery network (CDN) can also help distribute content across multiple servers, reducing load times for users in different geographic locations.